Home » Current Members

 Talitha received her B.S. in Chemistry from the University of St. Francis (Fort Wayne) in 2013.
 Her current research involves quantum yield enhancement and incorporating ultrasmall white light emitting CdSe nanocrystals into different polymer matrices as the intrinsic fluorophore in LED devices.

-Joe received his B.S. in Chemistry from Wake Forest University in 2009.
+Nathaniel received his B.A. in chemistry from Franklin and Marshall College in 2014 and joined the Rosenthal lab in 2015.
 His current research utilizes ultrafast fluorescence upconversion spectroscopy to study the charge carrier dynamics of semiconductor quantum dots.
 He is interested in manipulating nanocrystal surface and chemical composition to exhibit control over charge carrier behavior, tailoring nanocrystal structure to exhibit the desired properties for specific applications.

 Noah received his B.S. in Chemistry from the University of Colorado at Colorado Springs in 2010.
 He joined the Rosenthal lab in January of 2011.
 Noah employs single nanocrystal spectroscopy to study the photophysics of core / shell quantum dots and white light emitting nanocrystals.
 His current efforts are directed toward investigating the correlation between the time-resolved photoluminescence properties and atomic structure of single quantum dots acquired via Z-STEM.